murkl/arch-os/docs/README.md

 - Read the [Arch Linux news](https://www.archlinux.org/news) before a big upgrade
 - Roll back with Btrfs Assistant (or `snapper`) when an update goes wrong
-- Boot the installation image and type **`recovery`** when the system no longer starts at all: it unlocks the disk, puts a snapshot back in place of the root subvolume, rebuilds the kernel images from the package cache and hands you a shell inside the repaired system — no network needed
+- Boot the installation image and choose **Arch OS Recovery** when the system no longer starts at all: it unlocks the disk, puts a snapshot back in place of the root subvolume, rebuilds the kernel images from the package cache and hands you a shell inside the repaired system — no network needed

 <p><img src="./screenshots/recovery.png" width="820"></p>